All 6 crew members on a US refueling plane that crashed in Iraq are dead, US military says

 Refueling tankers could play an increasingly important role if the Iran war drags on, as U.S. aircraft may need to fly longer missions to pursue Iranian forces retreating deeper into the country, said Yang.

-KC-135s have previously been involved in several fatal accidents.
-The most recent occurred on May 3, 2013, when a KC-135R crashed after takeoff south of Chaldovar, Kyrgyzstan, while supporting the war in Afghanistan.
+KC-135s have been involved in several fatal accidents.
+The most recent occurred on May 3, 2013, when one crashed after takeoff south of Chaldovar, Kyrgyzstan, while supporting the war in Afghanistan.

 In that crash, the crew experienced problems with the plane’s rudder, according to a U.S. Air Force investigation.
 While the crew struggled to stabilize the plane, the tail section broke away and the plane exploded midair, killing all three onboard.